boostsup/soft-engineer/README.md

 soft-engineer
 =============

-This is a repository for soft engineer class exercise
 4: RUBY CALISTHENICS
 First off, please download the Code skeleton required for this homework The goal of this multi-part assignment is to get you accustomed to basic Ruby coding and introduce you to RSpec, the unit testing tool we will be using heavily.